fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_06.jpg)

-Figure 11.6: Output on the accuracy of the dataset model
+Caption: Output on the accuracy of the dataset model

 Note that there are other errors to choose from.
 The square root of `mean_squared_error` is a standard choice with linear